CompuTec/processforce-docs/current/user-guide/quality-control/test-protocols/test-protocols.md

 ### Items

-This form allows users to add **ADD LINK** Items used for the Quality Control Test.
+This form allows users to add Items used for the Quality Control Test.

 The quantity required can also be added.